g-ser/kubernetes-kubeadm-aws-ec2/README.md

 The ingress is made accessible outside the kubernetes cluster by being published as a node port (a better approach would be to publish it using an AWS load balancer but due to the fact that cloud native load balancers are costly and this infrastructure is meant to be used only for training purposes (i.e. for practicing with kubernetes), it was chosen to expose it using a node port).
 The node port used to expose the ingress is set to ```32451``` but it can be changed by modifying the variable ```ingress_exposed_node_port``` in file [configure_infra/group_vars/all](configure_infra/group_vars/all).

 As written in the [first section](#repo_content) of the current documentation, ansible configures a VM (located in the public subnet), to act as a reverse proxy.
 This is done by having ansible installing NGINX and then configure it to act as a reverse proxy (check [here](configure_infra/roles/nginx_server/tasks/main.yml)).
-That is, whatever http traffic reaches the public IP of the nginx server (its public IP is part of terraform's outputs), it is forwarded to the NGINX controller inside the kubernetes cluster through the node port 32451.
-Do not confuse the NGINX ingress controller which is part of the kubernetes cluster (deployed in the namespace called ```ingress-nginx```) with the NGINX Linux VM which resides in the public subnet and is depicted in the picture of section [Architecture](#architecture)
+That is, whatever http traffic reaches the public IP of the nginx server (its public IP is part of terraform's outputs), it is forwarded to the NGINX controller inside the kubernetes cluster through the node port ```32451```.
+Do not confuse the NGINX ingress controller which is part of the kubernetes cluster (deployed in the namespace called ```ingress-nginx```) with the NGINX Linux VM which resides in the public subnet and is depicted in the picture of section [Architecture](#architecture) with purple colour.

 After deploying the NGINX ingress controller, ansible proceeds with the creation of an ingress resource.
 In addition, it creates a deployment with a single web server pod to which all incoming traffic is forwarded through a service.
 This is done so you can use the web server application as a reference for exposing your own applications to the Internet.